 The Family Reunification Parole (FRP) process provides a specific avenue for U.S. citizens and lawful permanent residents to bring their eligible family members into the United States.
-However, this opportunity is available by invitation only and under very specific conditions.
-This blog post aims to shed light on how to confirm an invitation for the FRP processes, the eligibility criteria, and the subsequent steps required.
+However, this opportunity is available by invitation only and under particular conditions.
+This blog post aims to show how to confirm an invitation for the FRP processes, the eligibility criteria, and the subsequent steps required.

 What is Family Reunification Parole (FRP)?